Introduction

 “I have no planets in [sign]”

 This is normal.
 With 10 planets and 12 signs, most people have empty signs.
-Empty doesn’t mean that area is missing - it means you’re not working on those lessons in this lifetime.
+Empty does not mean absent.
+That sign still appears somewhere in your chart, and its ruling planet can show how that area operates.

 “Outer planets don’t affect me because they’re generational”